 If you have questions or require any assistance to submit your application, please contact Anna Jacobs at email@example.com.

 Volunteers with specialist skills and knowledge are involved in many areas of the Gallery.
 Sometimes volunteer skills are matched to an existing task.
 At other times, volunteers come to the Gallery with a suggested project.

 Volunteers gain an inside view of the Gallery and become part of an enthusiastic team.
 There are many ways to get involved.
 You can apply to join one of the existing programs or offer a your time and skills for a specific project please send get in touch with us to discuss how you can get involved.

-The Gallery has a strong, active and vibrant group of volunteer guides who offer free guided tours around the Gallery collections five days a week and all public holidays.
-They also offer tours for booked groups and tours of many of the temporary exhibitions.
+The Gallery has a strong, active and vibrant group of volunteer guides who offer free guided tours around the Gallery collections five days a week and on all public holidays.

 Applications for Voluntary Guide Training Programs are taken every three to five years depending on need and demand.
 We encourage you to apply in the next round and would be pleased to consider your application at that time.
 Trainee guides at the Art Gallery of Ballarat are selected through an interview process.

 Intakes of new trainees are advertised in the media and through gallery publications.